Language reference

 not_result = !trueFunctions with type inference

 Function parameter and return types are inferred from usage.
-Add explicit types when needed for clarity or error types.
+Single-expression bodies don't need braces.
+Add explicit types when needed.

 // Explicit types when needed